gadanihiman/mainbareng/README.md

-You can email me gadanihiman@gmail.com
+You can email me gadanihiman@gmail.com for more information